Abhinandan-Kushwaha/HamburgerToArrow/README.md

 # Hamburger to Arrow animation in React js

 Menu icon looks great when it transitions from hamburger to back-arrow icon.
 There are other packages, but this one gives you a full control on the looks and speed of animation.
+It is made using pure css animations hence performant.

 ![hamburger-icons](burgers.gif)